Portland, Maine Mesothelioma Lawyer

 Todd-Bath Iron and South Portland Shipbuilding owned and operated the two main shipyards.
 These two companies, which later merged into the New England Shipbuilding Company, closed after the war ended.

-For years, the asbestos industry suppressed information about the material’s risks and dangers.
+The asbestos industry suppressed information about the material’s risks and dangers for years.
 Many unsuspecting shipyard workers inhaled or swallowed asbestos fibers while they worked.
 They were all put at risk of developing diseases like mesothelioma and lung cancer.

 Other Portland Job Sites Affected by Asbestos

 Shipbuilding wasn’t the only industry that used asbestos.
-Every major industry that relied on fire produced a lot of heat needed protection.
+Every major industry that relied on fire produced a lot of heat and needed sturdy insulation.

 For decades paper mills, power stations, chemical plants, oil storage tanks, pipelines, public buildings, rail yards, airports, and dockyards used asbestos-containing materials (ACMs) in their construction and operation.